 On a really interesting note, RTX isn’t the first time the audience has been able to enjoy ray tracing.
-In fact, most modern high-budget movies with likewise high-budget CGI effects featured ray tracing.
-Although Compleat Angler from 1979 which was produced by Bell Labs engineer Turner Whitted is credited with the first usage of ray tracing, it wasn’t until 2013 and Pixar’s Monsters University when the technology was fully adopted.
+In fact, most modern high-budget movies with high-budget CGI effects feature ray tracing.
+Although Compleat Angler from 1979, which was produced by Bell Labs engineer Turner Whitted, is credited with the first usage of ray tracing, it wasn’t until 2013 and Pixar’s Monsters University that the technology was fully adopted.

-So how did Pixar do it in 2013 and gamers had to wait until 2018?
+So how come Pixar did it in 2013 and gamers had to wait until 2018?

-The answer is simple – Pixar is a huge company with enormous budget and was able to afford server farms to render their movies.
-And even then it took them months.
-The fact that Nvidia was able to deliver this tech during that time is a perfect showing how groundbreaking ray tracing really is.
+The answer is simple – Pixar is a huge company with an enormous budget and was able to afford server farms to render their movies.
+And even then, it took them months.
+The fact that Nvidia was able to deliver this tech during that time showcases how groundbreaking ray-tracing actually is.